lightning/bolts/02-peer-protocol.md

 #### Requirements

+The receiving MAY reject the channel if the `chain-hash` value within the `open_channel` message is set to a hash of a chain unknown to the receiver.

 The `temporary-channel-id` MUST be the same as the `temporary-channel-id` in the `open_channel` message.
 The sender SHOULD set `minimum-depth` to a number of blocks it considers reasonable to avoid double-spending of the funding transaction.